zenml-io/zenml/docs/book/collaborate/share-with-profiles.md

 ---
-description: Centralized ZenML Stack Management with ZenStores.
+description: How to manage stacks in a centralized location with ZenStores
 ---

 # Share Stacks and Profiles via ZenStores